Marek’s Disease in Chickens: Symptoms & Protection

 Marek’s disease often affects the nervous system, leading to paralysis in different parts of the chicken’s body.
 Here are key neurological symptoms:

-• Chickens may experience partial or complete paralysis of their legs and wings.
-Affected birds may drag one leg or have both legs splayed in a characteristic “splits” position.
+• Paralysis of Limbs and Wings: One of the most recognizable symptoms is the partial or complete paralysis of the chicken’s legs or wings.
+Affected birds may drag one leg or have their legs splayed in a “splits” position.

 Tumor Development